NicoloCavalli95horses/KMS-web-testing/content/02 Literature/papers/XSS (Cross-Site Scripting)/A survey of detection methods for XSS attacks.md

 - classification of detection approaches: client-side, server-side, hybrid
 - discussion of a precondition for a XSS attack to be carried out

-When the main purpose of an XSS is to damage more users, and the script tries to propagate automatically, the XSS issue is usually called "worm"
+When the main purpose of an XSS is to damage more users, and the script tries to propagate automatically, the XSS issue is usually called "worm"[^1]
 - a XSS worm tries to affect more and more user automatically
 - a payload is executed for each user in the same way
-- a JavaScript XSS worm is much more may affect
+- a JavaScript XSS worm is much more easy to spread than an OS worm given the popularity of browsers

 ## Limits